Basal Metabolic Rate.. what is it? Is this something we should know? Let me share how to find your BMR!

 What Is Basal Metabolic Rate?

-Your Basal Metabolic Rate (BMR) is the amount of calories that your body needs to lay in bed all day and do nothing (wouldn’t that be nice!).
-This is the amount of calories that you MUST EAT in order to maintain your body’s mass at rest.
+Your Basal Metabolic Rate (BMR) is the number of calories that your body needs to lay in bed all day and do nothing (wouldn’t that be nice!).
+This is the number of calories that you MUST EAT in order to maintain your body’s mass at rest.
 BMR does NOT include your daily activities.

 To Determine Your BMR, Use This Equation